 "Due to the serious nature of the issue, we will be in contact with the police and the child protection services on Monday," the message said.

-The Helsinki school is specialized in the performing arts and pupils there can study creative writing, staging, media, speech communication, theatre, dance and lighting and sound, in addition to their regular academic subjects and courses.
+The Helsinki school is specialised in the performing arts and pupils there can study creative writing, staging, media, speech communication, theatre, dance and lighting and sound, in addition to their regular academic subjects and courses.

 STT interviewed 18 former pupils and 2 teachers in the school.
 Not all of them had experienced the teacher's behaviour as harassment, but they all felt a "strange sexual vibe" when the Theatre Arts teacher was around.
 One interviewee said that when he heard that a teacher was under investigation at the school, he immediately knew which instructor it was.
 The Theatre Arts teacher denies that he harassed anyone.